 About Conference

-Conference Series LLC Ltd. is overwhelmed to invite all the participants across the globe to attend “15th International Conference on Chronic Obstructive Pulmonary Disease ” during November 20-21, 2023 Dubai, UAE, This extraordinary conference revolves around the theme “Possible innovative ways to Cure and Prevent COPD”.
+Conference Series LLC Ltd. is overwhelmed to invite all the participants across the globe to attend “16th International Conference on Chronic Obstructive Pulmonary Disease” during November 28-29, 2024 in Paris, France.
+This extraordinary conference revolves around the theme “Possible innovative ways to Cure and Prevent COPD”.

 Why to attend??